Beyond Good Manners

 Remember that your thank you page provides an opportunity to further reinforce a positive brand experience.
 Show credibility by having customer testimonials or reviews.
 If you have special designations — like a certification or affiliation — add those logos as they build trust.

 First, confirm the action.
-Text could be as simple as “Thank you for signing up for our [insert webinar name here]!”
+The text could be as simple as “Thank you for signing up for our [insert webinar name here]!”
 Then tell them what happens next.
 It could be as obvious as “Check your email for confirmation and details on how to join the webinar.
-If you haven’t received it in 10 nano seconds, check your spam filter.”
+If you haven’t received it in 10 nanoseconds, check your spam filter.”
 If they bought a product, show a picture so they can get excited about receiving it.

 If your visitor just downloaded a white paper, you have a pretty good inkling of what they’re interested in.
 Is there something else you can offer?
 Perhaps include links to related content, a refer-a-friend offer or a “how did we do” survey.

 If they filled out a “request a quote” form, tell them when you’ll contact them and how (call or email).
 Nothing is more frustrating for a visitor than thinking their request went into a mysterious black hole.
 Again, this is an opportunity to show your brand’s personality so have some fun with your content.

 Was a purchase made?
 Excellent.
 Your thank you page can make it easy for your newbie customer to share their experience on social media or rate your service.
 Tell them how to follow you on Twitter or subscribe to your blog, for example.
 We’ve found that social sharing for some brands can help with sales conversions.
 Understanding your audience’s motivation and then slowly nurture leads can lead to marriage 😉